kailash-manasarovar/statement/docs/timeline/2024/october.md

 - As I'm driving into Madrid on the fast circular roads there, all of a sudden, the volume disappears on Google maps so I'm completely lost on the busy M30/M40 junctions.
 - When I stop, it's impossible to see how to fix this, and I try every permutation of getting the Google voice to come back.
 - Nothing works.
-- Later, I find out is a deeply embedded setting you would need full admin access to control, and I didn't even know it existed.
+- Later, I find out it is a deeply embedded setting you would need full admin access to control, and I didn't even know it existed.
 - They're trying to cause me to have an accident and crash the car now.

 ## Meeting Inma and Paloma, the Spanish official